JosephFashola/JosephFashola/README.md

 - 👋 Hi, I’m @JosephFashola
-- 👀 I’m a Business Analyst
+- 👀 I’m a Business Analyst and Product Manager
 - 👀 I’m interested in Agriculture, Business and Tech
-- 🌱 I’m currently learning Python and SQL
+- 💞️ I’m currently working on www.agrolinking.co and www.barberzspot.com
-- 💞️ I’m looking to collaborate on projects
+- 📫 How to reach me?
-- 📫 How to reach me josephfashola0@gmail.com
+- Visit www.josephfashola.vzy.io OR mail me: josephfashola0@gmail.com

 <!---
 JosephFashola/JosephFashola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.